-For this study we use 10 years of daily northern hemispheric ECMWF ERA5 reanalysis fields (Hersbach et al., 2020), from 1 January 2008 at 00:00 UTC to 31 December 2017 at 00:00 UTC.
+For this study we use ten years of daily northern hemispheric ECMWF ERA5 reanalysis fields (Hersbach et al., 2020), from 1

+- 180 January 2008, 00 UTC, to 31 December 2017, 00 UTC.
 The reanalysis dataset is based on the Cy41r2 cycle of the ECMWF IFS model, and for this study the output is processed on a regular 0.25° latitude-longitude grid, as well as on the 137 native vertical hybrid sigma-pressure levels between the surface pressure and 1 Pa.
 This corresponds to an average vertical grid spacing in the UTLS region of about 300-400 m, depending on the elevation of the tropopause.
-The region analyzed is restricted from level 37 (counting towards the surface, with level 37 corresponding to about 25 km altitude) down to 1.5 km above the orography.
-Thus, the planetary boundary layer is excluded, as well as regions of enhanced wind shear in the mesosphere-lower thermosphere region (Liu, 2017).
+The region analysed is restricted from level 37 (counting towards the surface, with level 37 corresponding to about 25 km altitude) down to 1.5 km above the orography. - 185 Thus, the planetary boundary layer (PBL) is excluded, as well as regions of enhanced wind shear in the mesosphere/lower thermosphere (MLT) region (Liu, 2017).